HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/Day 4/2-git_and_github.md

 ## Git Status

-To see which files are in the working directory and which are in the staging area just type `$git status`.
+To see which files are in the working directory and which are in the staging area just type `$ git status`.

 ## Git push